sympy/sympy/doc/src/modules/galgebra/ga.rst

    The input :math:`X` allows the metric to be input as a vector manifold. :math:`X` is a list of functions of *coords* dimension, :math:`m`, equal to or greater than the number of coordinates.
-If *g=None* it is assumed that *X* is a vector in an :math:`m`-dimensional orthonormal Euclidian vector space.
-If it is wished the embedding vector space to be non-Euclidian that condition is specified with *g*.
+If *g=None* it is assumed that *X* is a vector in an :math:`m`-dimensional orthonormal Euclidean vector space.
+If it is wished the embedding vector space to be non-Euclidean that condition is specified with *g*.
 For example if we wish the embedding space to be a 5-dimensional Minkowski space then *g=[-1,1,1,1,1]*.
 Then the *Ga* class uses *X* to calculate the manifold basis vectors as a function of the coordinates and from them the metric